 If you are unsure of anything then just ask the custodian for guidance.

 Translation: The Custodian understands how all this stuff works.
 Their job is to make sure we’re all on the same page.
 If you’re not sure what to do then ask them, and they’ll probably respond with some riddle that encourages you to think for yourself.
-Anything they decide can be voted on, so they have no actual authority.
-If you’re still looking for a boss, then this isn’t them.
+Anything they decide can be voted on, so they have no actual authority, so please refrain from treating this person as though they were your boss.

 The commissioner is tasked with safeguarding the common good.